Kiri11/C--Simple-IDE/ReadMe.txt

 It is possible to compile the MASM code further into binary code and run the program.
 Batch files and Irvine library are used for this (folder "Lib").
 To properly run binary code MS Visual Studio must be installed.

+2. Source code folder.

+3. Syntax Summary for C-- language.pdf (english).

+4. Program Descripton (Russian).pdf.

-2. Several tests I used in the "Tests" folder.
+3. Several tests I used in the "Tests" folder.